 Please write “FCCW donation” on the memo line and include a note with your name, phone, address and email.
 Contact us at firstname.lastname@example.org with any questions.

 Another way to support us is to consign your used outdoor equipment at The Gear Fix in central Bend.
-When you drop you gear off just a The Gear Fix ask to have it put on our nonprofit account and we will get the proceeds.
+When you drop your gear off at Gear Fix ask to have it put on FCCW’s donation account and we will get the proceeds.

 Where the Money Goes